nardib/TextAdventure/docs/GameGuide.md

 The game interface consists of several key elements.

-At first the user can see the main image box displaying one image at time and providing a great graphic experience to the user.
-It will show at first the start screen image with the title of the game **ESCAPE ROOM**.
-After starting to play, the image box will be responsible for displaying the images of the wall you are looking at, and the win screen.
-Or the lose one.
+Firstly, the user can see the main image box displaying one image at a time, providing a great graphic experience.
+It will initially show the start screen image with the title of the game **ESCAPE ROOM**.
+After starting to play, the image box will display the images of the wall you are looking at, as well as the win screen or the lose screen.

-On the bottom side of the window there is a terminal-like text field, displaying the executed commands and the relative outputs.
-Under it, a text field-area to write and execute the appropriete commands, required for interacting with the game.
-Also, the user can use F1 to zoom the HUD out, F2 to zoom in or F11 to trigger fullscreen mode.
+On the bottom side of the window, there is a terminal-like text field that displays the executed commands and their respective outputs.
+Below it, there is a input field area where you can write and execute the appropriate commands required for interacting with the game.
+Additionally, the user can use F1 to zoom the HUD out, F2 to zoom in, or F11 to trigger fullscreen mode.

-Moving to the far right two elements are present.
-On the top there is a static map showing the formation of the map, the disposition of the rooms and the passages connecting one room to each other.
+Moving to the far right, there are two elements.
+At the top, there is a static map showing the layout of the rooms and the passages connecting them.
 Each passage is open, but not all walls have doors!
-Under the map, anther text area is responsible for displaying the collected notes, items containing riddles or clues and that do not occupy inventory space.
+Below the map, there is another text area that displays the collected items and notes.
+The notes do not occupy inventory space.

 ----------------------------------------------------------------------------------------------------------------------------------------